Greytak-Chemistry-Lab/matlab-fluorescent-particle-image-analysis/README.md

 Email: greytak@sc.edu

 PS: The code has been primarily tested with Matlab version R2022b.
-However, please note that no guarantee is made of the functionality or correctness of any
+However, please note that no guarantee is made of the functionality or correctness of any particular purpose.